 Where can I go for help with student employment questions?

-Human Resource Services has a Student Employment Coordinator to help you find answers to your student employment questions.
+Human Resources has a Student Employment Coordinator to help you find answers to your student employment questions.
 University students also can contact the Student Ombudsperson with concerns about their employment with the university.

 Another resource for the information on this page is askUS, a repository of answers to frequently asked questions about university-wide systems and processes.